VNavrockij/New-repository-for-testing/cvcvc.md

 **Education**

 - Kyiv Slavonic University, Customs (September 2008 - not finished)
-- He thoroughly started his career in IT since January 2020 and devote at least 6 hours a day.
+- I thoroughly started his career in IT since January 2020 and devote at least 6 hours a day.

 *Studying:*
  * iOS Development Course Beginner by Alex Skutarenko